 As a good-luck symbol and a symbol respecting the beauty of nature the Amanita muscaria mushroom is a traditional ornament on German Christmas trees.

-Inge-Glas of Germany brings us a selection of Amanita muscaria glass Christmas ornaments:
+And, Inge-Glas of Germany brings us several Amanita muscaria glass Christmas ornaments

-Add a little Glückpilz - Lucky Duck to your Christmas!
+Add a little Glückpilz - Lucky Mushroom to your Christmas!